 The broad objective of this translational project is to move African American pharmacogenomics from discovery to implementation.
 We will do this by developing guidance within the GPS, establishing a large repository of African-American patients with genotype, prescribing information, and outcomes data to support both discovery and translational studies, and investigating how the provision of guidance informed by these studies influences prescribing and therapeutic effectiveness.
 Warfarin will be used as the first clinical application.
 We hypothesize that prospectively genotyping and incorporation of African-American specific genetic variants into clinical care will influence physician-prescribing and therapeutic effectiveness.

 OUR SPECIFIC AIMS ARE:

 AIM 1: Incorporate African American-specific SNPs and recommendations into the GPS

 AIM 2: Create a cohort of African Americans patients receiving care using the GPS

 AIM 3: Assess these recommendations via the GPS in other institutions

 Edith Nutescu, PharmD, University of Illinois at Chicago

 Kevin O’Leary, MD, Northwestern University

-Please visit the Resources page for more information on prior research related to pharmacogenomic recommendations and race.
+Please visit the Resources page for more information on prior research related to pharmacogenomics research and minority populations.